hmlendea/more-cultural-names/ARCHITECTURE.md

 The principal dependency rules are:
 - Canonical XML remains the authoritative editorial source; `vanilla/` snapshots and generated output may validate or derive from it but must not replace it.
 - Shared helpers under [scripts/common](scripts/common) may be imported by top-level scripts; top-level scripts should not duplicate game-path and parsing logic.
-- Publication workflows consume versioned build artefacts; they should not own canonical data transformation logic.
+- Publication workflows consume versioned release artefacts and must not own canonical data transformation logic or presume that the CI build job publishes them.
 - Extras are overlays on generated output and must not encode assumptions that contradict the canonical XML or builder contracts.
+- Supported game hosts depend upon emitted package contracts; repository automation does not depend upon host runtime state except when installations are intentionally read to refresh snapshots.

 ## 📦 External Dependencies